 Keeping the hair away from the face and washing the hair after using oily or waxy hair products may help reduce acne around the hairline.

 Eating foods that are low on the glycemic index (GI) may also help combat acne.
-Research has found that native people living in countries that have a low GI diet, such as Papua New Guinea and Paraguay, have no reports of acne.

 Reducing stress and taking time for regular relaxation may help reduce or prevent acne breakouts.

 There is little scientific evidence to support traditional Chinese and Ayurvedic face mapping.

 Scientific studies instead suggest that having acne on certain areas of the face may be due to bacteria, excess oil production, hormonal changes, or external factors such as the use of waxy hair products.

 Addressing these issues by making lifestyle changes, practicing good skin care, and trying topical treatments may all help clear acne.

 If these treatment methods are not effective, or if people have long lasting or severe acne, people can see their doctor or dermatologist for treatment.